 Remember that extra weight equals extra stress on the motors, affecting the stability and the flight time.

 Other add-on accessories could be LED bands, guards, and landing gear.
-For cameras, you can attach different lenses or filters to adjust the exposure, reduce glare, change the saturation levels.
+For cameras, you can attach different lenses or filters to adjust the exposure, reduce glare, and change the saturation levels.

 Can I Use a Drone in a State Park?